 In the above example, the workers’ comp insurance company would undoubtedly comb through Henry’s medical records in search of proof that Henry was already nearly deaf prior to the explosion.
 It would also probably hire a medical expert to testify that the loud boom would not have affected his hearing too much.

-4. How pre-existing conditions affect money damages in Nevada
+4. How pre-existing conditions affect money damages

 Depending on the case, accident victims with pre-existing injuries may recover less money than they would otherwise.
 When an accident causes a prior injury to get worse, the culprit is liable to compensate the victim only for the exacerbation of the injury, not the underlying injury itself.